-Engaging and Enlightening with Mission-Driven Content
+Engaging and Enlightening with Mission-Driven Content and Strategic Partnerships

 High-quality, mission-driven programming has been synonymous with Discovery since John Hendricks launched the company’s first network, Discovery Channel, in 1985 with a mission to satisfy curiosity and make a difference in people’s lives.
-Today, that mission remains the driving force behind the programming strategies across Discovery’s networks as they strive to provide viewers with the highest quality nonfiction content that not only entertains and engages, but also enlightens, educates and inspires positive action.
+Today, that mission remains the driving force behind the programming strategies across Discovery’s networks as they strive to provide viewers with the highest quality content that not only entertains and engages, but also enlightens, educates and inspires positive action.

 Click on the logos below to learn more about how our networks leverage their unique missions and programming genres to make an impact with viewers:

 In 2010, TLC entered into a partnership with Feeding America to work together to make hunger history.
-With food and family an important focus for the network, a partnership with Feeding America and their quest to help 17 million families affected by domestic hunger each year was a natural fit.
+With food and family an important focus for the network, a partnership with Feeding America and their quest to help millions of families affected by domestic hunger each year was a natural fit.
 TLC's goal was to increase awareness, activate volunteerism and advocate for Feeding America's mission.
 As the "Official Media Partner of Feeding America," the network leveraged its media assets and utilized TLC Talent to make the message unique and memorable.
 By working with talent personally affected by hunger, it made the campaign relevant and genuine.
-TLC produced 2 PSAs, one featuring the Cake Boss and the other featuring Kate Gosselin and her 8 little ones.
+TLC produced 2 PSAs, one featuring the Cake Boss and the other featuring Kate Gosselin and her 8 children.
 The PSAs promoted the partnership and Feeding America's mission.
 TLC and Feeding America cross-promoted on their websites and TLC created a micro-site to drive viewers to learn more about hunger in America and how to get involved.

 As America's leading investigation network, ID provides in-depth documentaries and series that challenge viewers on the key issues shaping our culture and defining our world.
 ID's programming shines a light on important, overlooked aspects of our justice system and showcase compelling stories of mystery, intrigue and determination.